kaver79/longtravel.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Timeline
 ---

-This is the first page of the longtravel website.
+Details about the project timeline

 In the blog area